-- a.
+- 283. IAIGs should calculate the Mortality risk charge with and without the impact of management actions.
+The effect of such management actions should be recorded separately in the worksheet ICS Version 2.0 > Insurance to enable a comparison of the change in NAV with and without the impact of management actions. - 284.
+Input data required are: - a.
 The pre-stress NAV, ie value of assets less insurance liabilities before applying the prescribed stress, net of reinsurance; - b.
 The NAV after applying the prescribed stress, net of reinsurance, without the impact of management actions; and - c.
-The effect of management actions on NAV after applying the prescribed stresses. - 291.
-No geographical diversification is assumed when calculating the Mortality risk charge. - 292.
+The effect of management actions on NAV after applying the prescribed stresses. - 285.
+No geographical diversification is assumed when calculating the Mortality risk charge. - 286.
 Even though the stresses are applied to different geographical regions, double counting of the risk mitigating impact of reinsurance arrangements covering more than one geographical area should be avoided.